cmu-delphi/covidcast/Python-packages/covidcast-py/docs/signals.rst

 Sometimes you would like to work with multiple signals -- for example, to obtain several signals at every location, as part of building models of features at each location.
-For convenience, the package provides a function to produce a single data frame containing multiple signals at each location.
+For convenience, the package provides a function to retrieve multiple signals in a list and a function to take a list of signals and produce a single data frame containing multiple signals at each location.

+.. autofunction:: covidcast.signals

 .. autofunction:: covidcast.aggregate_signals